Automation Toolkit Actions Reference

 • Duplicate shape names are permitted in PowerPoint.
 Take care to ensure any shapes used in automations have unique names

-• The object name is not valid
+• If object name not found, FALSE is returned.

 PowerPoint Object Text Change